 Plymouth Contemporary 2021

-A bi-annual exhibition showcasing emerging and established contemporary artists
+A biennial exhibition showcasing emerging and established contemporary artists

 7 July – 5 September 2021

 The Levinsky Gallery and KARST

-Plymouth Contemporary 2021 is an open submission exhibition showcasing the work of contemporary artists working nationally and internationally.
+An open submission exhibition showcasing the work of contemporary artists working nationally and internationally.
 This, the third Plymouth Contemporary exhibition since its hugely successful launch in 2015, supported new ideas and a risk-taking approach across all art forms with previously featured artists going on to achieve national and international success.

 Shown at The Levinsky Gallery, University of Plymouth and KARST.
 Delivered in partnership with The Box, Plymouth.
-No booking required.

 What does ‘Making It’ mean in 2021?
 The act of making, whether moulding and shaping an idea or a physical artwork, often involves failure, breaking, resistance, serendipity and ingenuity – all of which intertwine and overlap as part of the making process.

 Featured the work of 29 artists, selected from more than 130 proposals from the UK, Europe and America.

-Camilla Alberti, Chris Alton, Bridgette Ashton, Bruce Asbestos, Kelly Best (and Herbivore), Harriet Bowman, Caroline Bugby, Gordon Dalton, Kez Dearmer, Stephanie Douet, Nick Ervinck, Rosalind Faram, Damian Griffiths, Andy Harper, Sadie Hennessy, Will Hughes, Seungjo Jeong, Dean Knight, Molly Erin McCarthy, Charlotte McGuinness, James Moore, Paula Morison, Sang-Mi Rha, Janet Sainsbury, Anna Chrystal Stephens, Jennifer Taylor, Marianne Walker, Kate Williams and K. Yoland.
+Camilla Alberti, Chris Alton, Bridgette Ashton, Bruce Asbestos, Kelly Best (+ Herbivore), Harriet Bowman, Caroline Bugby, Gordon Dalton, Kez Dearmer, Stephanie Douet, Nick Ervinck, Rosalind Faram, Damian Griffiths, Andy Harper, Sadie Hennessy, Will Hughes, Seungjo Jeong, Dean Knight, Molly Erin McCarthy, Charlotte McGuinness, James Moore, Paula Morison, Sang-Mi Rha, Janet Sainsbury, Anna Chrystal Stephens, Jennifer Taylor, Marianne Walker, Kate Williams and K. Yoland.